 Wanda joined the Spartan Foundation staff in 2013 and comes from a strong background of administrative service and Christian leadership.
 For over 20 years she has provided executive and operational support within corporate, not-for-profit and entrepreneurial start-up environments.

 Leaving fifteen years of church ministry in Calgary, Wanda and her family moved to the West Coast in 1996 to help pioneer a church plant in downtown Vancouver, Coastal Church with Pastors Dave & Cheryl Koop.
 Here Wanda and her husband, Kevan served in leadership with the Celebrate Recovery Program, Alpha, and Youth/Young Adults.
 In 2002 Wanda came on staff to redevelop, facilitate and help instruct the new members weekly course which served as a means to incorporate new volunteers within the various church departments.
 During her five year tenure, church growth was steady and approximately 100 volunteers were required each weekend to adequately support each department in the Saturday and Sunday services.

 Wanda and Kevan are also both licensed ministers and officiate wedding ceremonies in Vancouver and the Lower Mainland.

-Wanda and her husband Kevan have enjoyed 29 years of marriage and have two active adult children, and their eldest married with one grandchild.
+Wanda and her husband Kevan have enjoyed 30 years of marriage and have two adult children, and their eldest married with two children.
 Together they attend and provide leadership service at one of the Coastal Church campuses located in Pitt Meadows.

 Previous Board of Directors Include:

-Gino Nonni, Ewen Dobbie, Marten Van Huizen, Sharol Josephson, Tom Watson, Myles Hamilton, Doris Olafsen and Ken Volkenant.
+Gino Nonni, Ewen Dobbie, Marten Van Huizen, Sharol Josephson, Tom Watson, Myles Hamilton, Ken Volkenant, Jon Mara, and Sheila Betsworth.